alexle/alexle.github.com/posts/mail-how-become-software-developer.markdown

 It seems the general population is taking notice of this as well.
 Kevin Systrom, CEO of Instagram, is one of many who has [made the switch to a career in software development][2].
 With no formal engineering training, he taught himself how to program at night and ended up creating a one-billion dollar photo app.

 I recently received an email from a friend asking for advice on how to switch industries.
-He currently works in finance, and as far as I know, works hard and and is good at his job.
-Yet, he desires more and struggles with how to transition to programming.
+He currently works in finance, and as far as I know, is good at his job.
+Yet, he's unsatisfied and struggles with how to transition to programming.
 While I'm no expert on this topic, I'd thought I share his email and my (slightly modified) response to him:

 > *Hello everyone.*